 While such judgments may be subconscious, that doesn’t change the fact that your brand colours can have a direct effect on your customers purchasing intent.
 Put simply, they have a significant impact on how your brand is perceived and when it comes to branding, perception is everything.

-Colour can of course trigger different responses in different people, but no matter how subjective these responses may be, there is a general principal that we advise: If it incites an emotional response, whether consciously or subconsciously, it is an important consideration for your branding.
+Colour can, of course, trigger different responses in different people, but no matter how subjective these responses may be, there is a general principle that we advise: If it incites an emotional response, whether consciously or subconsciously, it is an important consideration for your branding.

 Choosing your brand colour – a step by step guide

 - People are attracted to brands that emulate their personality, so first and foremost, when selecting your brand colour, it is important to understand your customers and their preferences.
 If you’re not entirely sure, then do your research and don’t forget, gender, industry, culture, context and personal experiences can all have an impact.

 - You’ll also need to have a solid grasp of your business too of course.
 Try asking yourself the following:

 - What is the nature of your brand; for example, is it more feminine or masculine?

 - Figure out the level of formality: are you serious or playful?

 - Understand the feelings associated with your product; luxury and prestige or comfort and affordability?